-STEM BUILD at UMBC is dedicated to providing a select group of first-year students (freshmen) with opportunities to help UMBC investigate ways to enhance the diversity and success of students who have the goal of pursuing baccalaureate degrees in the sciences, technology, engineering, and mathematics (STEM) and careers/graduate school in the biomedical or behavioral research sciences.
+STEM BUILD at UMBC is dedicated to providing a select group of first-year students (freshmen) with opportunities to help UMBC investigate ways to enhance the diversity and success of students who have the goal of pursuing baccalaureate degrees in the sciences, technology, engineering, and mathematics (STEM) and careers/graduate school in the biomedical or behavioural research sciences.

 Consideration for the STEM BUILD at UMBC Research Study requires:

 - Status as a full-time, first year undergraduate student at UMBC